githubixx/ansible-role-peervpn/README.md

 `peervpn_conf_initpeers`: The hostname and port PeerVPN should connect to become part of the VPN.
 `peervpn_conf_networkname`: The name of your VPN.
-`peervpn_conf_psk`: How to generate a good preshared key password see introduction above.
+`peervpn_conf_psk`: Preshared key.
+How to generate a good preshared key password see introduction above.
 `peervpn_conf_ifconfig4`: The IP address of the node and subnet in CIDR notation.
 This variables needs to be specified per host of course.

 Example Playbook